pingcap/talent-plan/rust/projects/project-5/project.md

 ## Project setup

-Create a new cargo project and copy the `tests` directory into it.
+Continuing from your previous project, delete your privous `tests` directory and copy this project's `tests` directory into its place.
 This project should contain a library named `kvs`, and two executables, `kvs-server` and `kvs-client`.

-Copy the code from your previous project into this project.
-You will refactor it to use futures in small steps.

 Unlike with previous projects, don't bother to fill in enough type definitions to make the test suite compile.
 Doing so would require jumping a number of steps